sebalr/pwa-test/README.md

-# pwa-test
+# PWA
-PWA example with angular an bootrstrap
+PWA example with Angular an bootrstrap

+## Run
+Clone project, then run npm install and npm run server.
+Open browser and go to localhost:8080